Purple urine bag syndrome: Treatment

+Purple urine bag syndrome is generally harmless and usually does not require immediate treatment unless it has progressed to a serious state.^{[contradicts earlier recommendation in "Prognosis"?]}Those who are immunocompromised in particular tend to be more susceptible to the effects of the condition.
+If serious, PUBS is generally treated with antibiotics, and the underlying issue is addressed.

-Generally, purple urine bag syndrome is treated with antibiotics if it is serious.
-In the case of an elderly woman with limited mobility due to a previous fracture, she was put on a catheter, a tube that provides hospital patients with fluids and nutrients as they recover.
-She also had significant trouble defecating, a further risk factor for the development of purple urine bag syndrome.
-The woman was treated with one class of antibiotics, cefuroxime, by mouth before being transitioned over to two different antibiotics, ceftriaxone and gentamicin, by way of intravenous injection, a catheter that delivers important compounds such as nutrients and medications, specifically into the bloodstream.
+One case considers an elderly woman with limited mobility due to a previous fracture.
+She was put on a catheter, a tube that provides recovering hospital patients with fluids and nutrients.
+The woman was treated with one class of antibiotics, cefuroxime, by mouth.
+She was later transitioned over to two different antibiotics, ceftriaxone and gentamicin, by intravenous injection (delivering important compounds such as nutrients and medications into the bloodstream by catheter).

+The woman had significant trouble defecating, a risk factor for the development of purple urine bag syndrome.

-Another case focuses on the development of purple urine bag syndrome within a middle aged Pakistani woman who exhibited several risk factors such as enduring constipation (a long-lasting health issue indicating decreased excretion of fecal matter), use of a catheter for an extended period of time, as well as being female.
-The woman was also treated with antibiotics.
-Specifically, she was given cefixime, a class of antibiotic, by mouth, and did not receive the other specific antibiotics that the previously mentioned patient did.
+Another case focuses on a middle aged Pakistani woman's development of purple urine bag syndrome.
+The woman was given cefixime, a class of antibiotic, by mouth.
 She was only given oral medications and not switched to intravenous injections of antibiotics.
-She was continued on the antibiotic for a little over a week and her UTI issue was revisited about ten days later after completing the treatment with antibiotics.
-By that time, it was found that her symptoms had completely resolved.
+She did not receive the same antibiotics that the first patient did.
+She was continued on the antibiotic for a little over a week, and her UTI issue was revisited ten days after completing the treatment; by that time, her symptoms had completely resolved.

+This second woman exhibited several risk factors such as enduring constipation (a long-lasting health issue of decreased excretion of fecal matter), use of a catheter for an extended period of time, as well as being female.

-In addition to these cases, there was also an incident of purple urine bag syndrome among an elderly woman presenting with dementia.
-She experienced symptoms of purple urine bag syndrome frequently, and each time she was given oral antibiotics to treat the potential underlying cause which was surmised to be a urinary tract infection.
+The final case is of purple urine bag syndrome in an elderly woman with dementia.
+She experienced frequent symptoms, and the potential underlying cause was surmised to be a urinary tract infection.
+To treat her, she was given oral antibiotics each time.
 The medical team also changed her urinary catheter and bag.
-After all of these changes, it is noted that her purple urinary bag syndrome resolved for the time being.
-Once the woman came to a specific facility, she was started on the antibiotic cefixime by mouth and was prescribed lactulose to relieve constipation, a risk factor of purple urinary bag syndrome.
-It seems that the woman's symptoms had gone away since the last follow-up visit.
+After the changes, her purple urinary bag syndrome was at least temporarily resolved.
+After coming to a facility, the woman was started on the antibiotic cefixime, by mouth, and was prescribed lactulose to relieve her constipation.
+By the last follow-up visit, the woman's symptoms appeared to have stopped.

-Despite all of this, it is important to note that purple urine bag syndrome is generally harmless and does not require immediate treatment usually unless progressing to a serious state within the patient.
-This tendency to be more susceptible to the effects of the condition can happen in particular among those who are immunocompromised.